jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab6_Modeling Registers and Counters .md

 Model a 4-bit down-counter with synchronous load, enable, and clear as given in the code above.
-Develop a testbench (similar to the waveform shown below) and verify the design works.
+Develop a testbench (similar to the waveform below) and verify the design works.
 Assign Clock input, Clear, Enable, Load, and Q.

 <div align=center><img src="imgs/v2/18.png" alt="drawing" width="600"/></div>